anjali-sharma-29/NewRepo/Blog.md

 ```
 ## Conclusion

-In this way, different application can communicate with each other using rabbitmq and can setup pub/sub messaging model in our application.
+In this way we can implement pub/sub messaging model using RabbitMQ  topic exchange to do inter communication between applications.